The East Algarve is the less touristic part of this world-famous resort in Portugal.

 Moving eastwards, you’ll visit Cacela Velha, a charming white and blue coastal village, with the only cliff in the East Algarve, and arguably the most splendid view you’ll see on this tour.

 You’ll take a closer look at Vila Real de Santo António, a city founded in 1774, under the Enlightenment principles.
-It was built as a replica of the central Lisbon’s street layout after the 1755 devastating earthquake.
+It was built as a replica of central Lisbon’s street layout after the 1755 devastating earthquake.

 The inland excursions, to the hills above Tavira, will uncover the appeal of sleepy villages like Cachopo, with whitewashed houses with distinctively decorated parapets in the façades.
 Some hide terraces (açoteias) used to dry figs and other produce, with ancestral conservation techniques.
 Others are purely decorative and a sign of the house owner’s wealth and prestige.